 Community Health Engagement

-Occidental College students who are interested in public health can participate in semester long and summer internships at multiple community health organizations.
+Occidental College students who are interested in public health can participate in semester long and summer service learning opportunities at multiple community health organizations.

 Want to know more about Public Health?